 Internationally, many jurisdictions have established their own data privacy and protection legal frameworks with which we may need to comply.
-For example, the European Union's General Data Protection Regulation ("EU GDPR") imposes strict requirements on the processing of personal information.
+For example, the EU GDPR imposes strict requirements on the processing of personal information.
 Under the EU GDPR, government regulators may impose temporary or definitive bans on personal information processing.
 Potential monetary fines for noncompliance with the EU GDPR are significant - up to the greater of €20 million or 4% of global turnover.
-The EU GDPR provides that European Union ("EU") member states may introduce further conditions, including limitations, to make their own further laws and regulations limiting the processing of personal information which could limit our ability to collect, use and share European personal information, or could cause our compliance costs to increase, ultimately having an adverse impact on our business, and harm our business and financial condition.
+The EU GDPR provides that EU member states may introduce further conditions, including limitations, to make their own further laws and regulations limiting the processing of personal information which could limit our ability to collect, use and share European personal information, or could cause our compliance costs to increase, ultimately having an adverse impact on our business, and harm our business and financial condition.
+The United Kingdom adopted its own General Data Protection Regulation that has similar provisions, requirements, and penalties for non-compliance as the EU GDPR.